-If your business is new to the world of card payments, you may have heard the terms ‘merchant services’ and ‘payment processors/processing’ bandied around, without understanding what they actually mean.
+If your business is new to the world of card payments, you may have heard the terms ‘merchant services’, 'merchant account' and ‘payment processors/processing’ bandied around, without understanding what they actually mean.

 But if you’re going to allow customers to pay with cards across your businesses and online then it helps to understand what payment processing is, how it works – and most importantly, the options available to you.